emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has built in subs for most content. ✔️
 1. Has movies, shows and anime. ✔️
 1. Site does not have watchlists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site does not have 4K content. ❌

-***
-## Cinebook
-### Score: 11/22
-1. Streams load very fast, but site is slow. ⚠️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams consistently for both new and old content. ✔️
-1. Has 6 servers, but does not auto-switch if ones fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. Sites UI looks okay, but has room for improvement, and is slow. ❌
-1. Most sources include subtitles. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site has watch list when you signup, but requires google. ⚠️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does not have 4K content. ❌